 5. Relax.
 I remember how huge this is all seemed to be with my firstborn, by the second time around I was much more relaxed and looking back now, it was such a small stage of their life.
 I think if you’re prepared, you have the homemade food or jars in, you’re good to go.
 Do stick to the advice about when to wean and ensure you move onto the lumpy food when advised as this will ensure baby’s developing at the right pace, and then enjoy it.
 It’s lovely to see their little faces when they love a new taste, and hilarious to see them react when they are not so keen!

 I’m bringing you this post in partnership with the team over at HiPP Organic, sharing those Moments That Matter.
 The new jars from HiPP Organic have a wider opening to make feeding easier.
 The jar itself is 100% recyclable and the new HiPP Organic savoury jars have no hidden fruit, making them perfect for every stage of weaning.
-For more information on the new recipes and products from HiPP Organic, as well as weaning advice, head to the HiPP UK website.
+For more information on the new recipes and products from HiPP Organic, as well as weaning advice, head to the HiPP UK website and claim your money off coupon here.

 What were your experiences of weaning?